What is Mastery-Based Grading?

 There are 18 Mastery Quizzes in this course, and your grade will be determined by your high scores on each quiz, after retakes.
 The Mastery Quizzes take the place of all evaluations in this course, including homework, quizzes, tests, and even the Final Exam.
 Your goal in this course is to acheive as much mastery as possible for each section of the course, and to show that knowledge and skill on each of the 18 Mastery Quizzes by the end of the semester.

 When do I take the Mastery Quizzes?

 Mastery Quizzes and Retakes will take place during the first 15 minutes of each class period.
+Sometimes we will have a “group” retake opportunity at the end of class, with pre-assigned groups.
 The schedule of Mastery Quizzes can be found on the Homework Calendar.

 What is on the Mastery Quizzes?